lammps/lammps/doc/src/Modify_atom.rst

 There are a number of other optional methods which your atom style can implement.
-These are only needed if you need to do something out-of-the-oridinary which the default operation of the AtomVec parent class does not take care of.
+These are only needed if you need to do something out-of-the-ordinary which the default operation of the AtomVec parent class does not take care of.
 The best way to figure out why they are sometimes useful is to look at how other atom styles use them.